bmharper/tankpressure/readme.md

 2. Download the MicroPython `.u2f` file from https://www.raspberrypi.com/documentation/microcontrollers/micropython.html
 3. Install that `.u2f` file by using the bootsel button an copying the file to the Pico W mass storage
 4. Use `thonny` to install `main.py` onto the Pico W. You need to copy `main.py` onto the firmware of the device.
+   A. Connect the Pico while holding down the bootsel button
+   B. Open Thonny, and from the `File > Open` menu, open `main.py`
+   C. The file `File > Save copy` menu, and choose to save a copy onto the Pico.
+Name it `main.py`
+   D. NOTE!
+Thonny might want to overwrite the firmware.
+Don't let it!
+When I did that, it overwrite the firmware with one that was not compatible with the PicoW.
+The PicoW firmware that I used was downloaded from RpI's website.
+If you follow their official "getting started" guide, they'll give a link to a download page for the PicoW Micropython firmware.